Translations

 On 9/3/1959, Earl Ferrell and Betty Lou Wood, my parents, were wed, in Morristown, Tennessee, at Calvary Baptist Church.

-On 9/4/1901, Aby William Wood was born, in Indiana.
-Do you not think that Papaw Wood had a fine time, in 1959?
-At age 57 -- turning age 58 the next day, after celebrating his wife and his 28th wedding anniversary – he handed his daughter to my Dad in marriage!
+On 9/4/1901, Papaw Wood was born, in Indiana.
+Do you not think that he had a fine time, in 1959?
+At age 57 -- having just celebrated his wife's and his 28th wedding anniversary, and before turning age 58 the next day – he handed his daughter, to my Dad, in marriage!

 Yes, I remember Papaw Wood talking about the details.